cyscale/docs.cyscale.com/docs/security/alerts.md

 ### Alert Generation

 You can influence which controls Cyscale must generate alerts for.
-You have to options:
+You have two options:

 1. Per control by disabling the **Create alerts when this control fails** flag.
 You can find this on the details panel of each control.
 2. For your entire Cyscale account by changing the **Severity Alerting Level** from [the account settings page](https://app.cyscale.com/account-settings).
 Cyscale will generate alerts for controls with severity equal or greater than the configured level.